What makes the first week special

 Signs during feeding

-- Rhythmic sucking with swallowing pauses.
+- Rhythmic sucking with pauses to swallow.

 - The baby becomes calmer over the feed and sometimes detaches on their own.